Pauli stabilizer formalism for topological quantum field theories and generalized statistics: Fermionic-loop toric code in D

 indicating that both $e$ and $m$ are $\ZZ_4$ bosonic loops.

 To condense the $e^2 m^2$ loop, we introduce a dynamical $\ZZ_2$ $3$-cocycle as described by the pair of cochains $(c_3,u)$ and couple it to the worldsheet of $e^2 m^2$:

 Physically, condensing the $e^2m^2$ loop means that we insert the operators that create and annihilate these loops everywhere in the path integral.
-The new dynamical cocycle is the Poincar\'e dual for the support of these operators.
-This is similar to fluctuating domain walls of a symmetry can be described by a dynamical gauge field in the transverse direction.
+The new dynamical cocycle is the Poincar\'e dual for the support of these operators. {\change This is analogous to the standard statement that fluctuating domain walls of a symmetry can be described by a dynamical gauge field in the transverse direction.}

 Integrating out $c_3$ treats it as a Lagrange multiplier, imposing the constraint

 Thus we can write